Daniel15/Website/Daniel15.Web/Posts/2006-06-29-server-broken.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2006/06/server-broken

+---

 Well, I was working on my Linux testing server, and it stopped working for some reason...
 I tried to restart, but the computer wouldn't even boot (even from a CD).
 Upon unplugging all the IDE devices, and only leaving a CD drive in (a different one, in case it was faulty for whatever reason), it still wouldn't boot :(.
 I guess I won't be using that for a while...

 Anyways, I'm [buying a new server on eBay](http://cgi.ebay.com.au/ws/eBayISAPI.dll?ViewItem&item=260000403990), so it isn't that bad (all I need to do is wait for it to get shipped to me).